Author: A.N. Nash

 The pikal system is highly specialized.
 While it dominates in close-quarters confrontations and clinches, it inherently lacks the reach of a sabre grip.
 It is a tool of commitment, optimized for the ranges where most real-world edged weapon encounters actually occur — not the dueling distances where most knife training takes place.
 Blade length is generally kept compact, between 50 and 100 mm, to ensure the tool remains concealable, maneuverable, and fast to deploy.
 Understanding these limits is as important as understanding the advantages.
 A specialist who does not know where his tool ends is not a specialist.

-Since 2010, I have designed pikal knives and tools around these principles.
+I have built pikal knives and tools around these principles for over a decade.
 The geometries developed in those early years are now visible in the work of makers around the world.
 I take that as confirmation that the mechanical logic was correct — not as a compliment.

 • THE KIRIDASHI: A BLADE OF PRECISION AND SIMPLICITY